BurntSushi/ripgrep/README.md

 Windows binaries are static executables.
 Users of platforms not explicitly mentioned below are advised to download one of these archives.

+Replace sudo with doas depending on what you use.

 If you're a **macOS Homebrew** or a **Linuxbrew** user, then you can install ripgrep from homebrew-core: